powsybl/powsybl-core/docs/user/configuration/security-analysis.md

 **preprocessor**
 The `preprocessor` property is an optional property which requires that the `SecurityAnalysisPreprocessor` with specified name is used to preprocess inputs, based on the contingencies file, before actually running the security analysis.

+Such a preprocessor will have the possibility to programmatically transform the following objects before the security analysis is actually executed :
+- The `Network`
+- The `ContingenciesProvider`
+- The `LimitViolationDetector`
+- The `LimitViolationFilter`
+- The `SecurityAnalysisParameters`
+- The `SecurityAnalysisInterceptor`s

+It enables, for example, to customize what should be considered a limit violation and what should not.

 If absent, the default behavior of the tool is used: the contingencies file is simply interpreted by the configured contingencies provider.

 ## Examples